initxlab/ngd-api-server/README.md

 **Download Composer dependencies**

-You need [Composer](https://getcomposer.org/download/) complete the process.
+You need [Composer](https://getcomposer.org/download/) to complete the process.
 Then inside the newly cloned folder run the below in install dependencies from the composer.lock file :

 ```